 2014 was a year of internal change at Montessori School of Duluth.
 After more than 30 years building the Montessori School of Duluth, founders Anne and Al Nephew retired from their official positions at MSD.
 The school appreciates Anne and Al’s dedication and lifetime of exceptional service to the children of Duluth.
 All their hard work has made MSD the vibrant school it is today.

 In 2015 the school’s greenspaces and parking lot were completely redesigned with the help of a generous Enbridge Ecofootprint Grant.
-The next step in MSD’s strategic plan is fundraising for the play equipment to finish our new outdoor educational and play areas.
+Our outdoor educational and play areas were then finished with new play equipment.
 Read more about the redesign here!